JenohJOHNSON/Epita-Web-Frontend/README.md

 •	Web browser

 Steps to setup the project:
-•	Initially Run the Backend past of the project where you can find in GitHub : https://github.com/JenohJOHNSON/Epita-Web-Frontend.git
+•	Initially Run the Backend past of the project where you can find in GitHub : https://github.com/JenohJOHNSON/Epita-Web-Backtend.git
+• Download the Epita Web Frontend project file from Github : https://github.com/JenohJOHNSON/Epita-Web-Frontend.git
 •	Install the "Visual Studio Code", then open the Epita Frontend project file in it, which allow you to run the back end.

 How to Run: